atlemann/atlemann.github.io/_drafts/mindstorms-computation-expression.md

 This is part of [F# Advent calendar 2019](https://sergeytihon.com/2019/11/05/f-advent-calendar-in-english-2019/).
 Go and check out all the other great posts and thank you Sergey Tihon for organizing!

 We're going to play around with some Lego Mindstorms.
 Luckily, there's already a .NET API for this made by [Brian Peek](https://github.com/BrianPeek/legoev3).
 Sadly, it's no longer under active development and haven't been for quite some time.
-Since I'm on linux, I would like to use .NET Core and new SDK project files, so I made a fork where I patched it a bit and replaced the events with Observables, since events are terrible.
-It's using [HidSharp](https://www.nuget.org/packages/HidSharp) to communicate over Bluetooth to the Mindstorms brick on Ubuntu.
+Since I'm on linux, I would like to use .NET Core and new SDK project files, so I made a fork where I patched it a bit and replaced the events with Observables, because why not.
+It's using [HidSharp](https://www.nuget.org/packages/HidSharp) to communicate over USB to the Mindstorms brick on Ubuntu.
 It can be found [here](https://github.com/atlemann/RxMindstorms).

 In this post we're going try to make a DSL in F# on top of the existing C# code.

 ## Lego Mindstorms

-The Lego Mindstorms brick has eight ports marked A-D and 1-4.
+The Lego Mindstorms brick has eight ports, marked A-D and 1-4.
 The A-D ports can both send and receive input data.
 1-4 can only receive.
 The C# API defines a `Command` which can be configured with multiple actions before sending it to the Brick to be executed in order.
 There's also an observable which pushes responses from the Brick's devices, e.g. push sensor button presses or color sensor data.
 We're going to try to make a DSL to configure the actions to apply to a `Command`, but first we'll define the ports:

 ```fsharp
 type OutputPort =